Vegz78/CodeConnectFix-Tips-Troubleshooting/README.md

 To the rescue came [Laurent Rocher](https://github.com/lrocher) with his great [CodeConnecFix](https://github.com/lrocher/CodeConnectFix).

-Here, I present some tips for starting everything up in the correct order quickly and some commong troubleshooting:<br><br>
+Here, I present a batch script and some tips for starting everything up in the correct order quickly and some common troubleshooting:<br><br>

 ## Batch script to quickly start everything up in the correct order